Where Them Girls At: Production and release history

 Guetta first worked with Flo Rida in 2010, when the duo collaborated for Rida's album Only One Flo (Part 1) and the Step Up 3D soundtrack.
 The duo released "Club Can't Handle Me" in 2010 under the condition that Rida would collaborate on a song for Guetta's fifth album Nothing but the Beat.
 Guetta would later approach Nicki Minaj for a collaboration, and although Minaj wanted to appear solo on one of Guetta's records, agreed to appear on "Where Them Girls At" after hearing it for the first time.

 "Where Them Girls At" was written by Michael Caren, Jared Cotter, Flo Rida, David Guetta, Nicki Minaj, Juan and Oscar Silinas, Giorgio Tuinfort and Sandy Vee.
 An early version of the song featuring a cappella vocals was obtained by computer hackers, through accessing Guetta's recording studio's Wi-Fi connection.
 The hackers subsequently added their own production to the track and falsely posted it online as a Guetta song.
-As a result of their action, Guetta and his label released the single earlier than planned, with no promotion.
+As a result of their action, Guetta then released the single earlier than planned, with no promotion.
 Additionally, they hired an investigator from The Pentagon to find the perpetrators.

 In an interview with MTV News in March 2011, Guetta revealed he was debating between two tracks to release as the first single from his upcoming fifth studio album: a song with English singer-songwriter Taio Cruz and American rapper Ludacris entitled "Little Bad Girl" or the track with Rida and Minaj, then known as "Where Dem Girls At?"
 A music video for the song, set to feature "a positive message", was filmed in Los Angeles in May 2011.
 "Where Them Girls At" hit U.S. mainstream and rhythmic radio on 17 May 2011.

 The main synth was based on Guetta's 2009 hit song "Sexy Bitch".
 The song uses open fifths instead of a chord sequence, with a sequence of C-Eb-Bb-Ab.
 The song is set in modern time with a moderately fast tempo of 130 beats per minute.